-He has protested his innocence, saying that the presence of betamethasone is not performance-enhancing, and that the drug was accidentally introduced into the horse’s system through surface medication prescribed by veterinarians, rather than deliberately introduced via injection.
-This may very well be true, but the fact remains that Medina Spirit tested positive for a banned raceday substance, however the circumstances of transmission.
+He protested his innocence, saying that the presence of betamethasone is not performance-enhancing and that the drug was accidentally introduced into the horse’s system through surface medication prescribed by veterinarians, rather than deliberately introduced via injection.
+This may very well be true, but the fact remains that Medina Spirit tested positive for a banned race-day substance, however the circumstances of transmission.

 Baffert has trained seven Kentucky Derby winners and two Triple Crown winners, American Pharoah and Justify, yet he is becoming almost as well known for medication violations as he is for big-race success.

-A hearing has now been scheduled for January 24, at which Baffert will argue that the positive test arose from the medical application of ointment rather than from an attempt to ‘dope’ the horse, a defence of sloppy barn management rather than an intent to break the rules, which he hopes will mitigate any consequent punishment.
+After the hearing scheduled for January 24, at which Baffert argued that the positive test arose from the medical application of ointment rather than from an attempt to ‘dope’ the horse, the Churchill Downs Incorporation issued a statement claiming that Baffert’s actions had degraded the Kentucky Derby and the whole Thoroughbred industry countrywide.

 What does this mean for racing?

 This scandal goes a long way towards confirming public suspicion that racing is crooked, especially as it occurred in the highest-profile race of the year, the one race that reaches beyond racing’s bubble and into society as a whole.
 The long-drawn-out nature of the saga is keeping the scandal in the headlines, giving those without a day-to-day interest in racing their only contact with the sport.
 Racing will of course survive, but serious damage has undoubtedly been done to its reputation – already shaky – in the eyes of the wider world.